Build and Execution Environment (BEE): an Encapsulated Environment Enabling HPC Applications Running Everywhere: Introduction

 Virtualized environments, and particularly virtual machines (VMs), have been thoroughly investigated for HPC systems to provide more consistent, isolated, and secure environments \cite{vallee2008system, reuther2012hpc}.
-For example, \cite{huang2006case} built a virtualized HPC environment using Xen-based VMs.
+For example, Huang, et al. \cite{huang2006case} built a virtualized HPC environment using Xen-based VMs.
 By leveraging high performance I/O passthrough \cite{liu2006high}, VMs can achieve near-native performance when running HPC benchmarks.
-In \cite{zhang2016slurm}, it is shown that current resource managers in HPC systems cannot well supervise VMs and associated critical resources, so they proposed Slurm-V, which extends Slurm with virtualization-oriented capabilities. \cite{gugnani2016performance, tikotekar2008analysis} characterized the performance of running multiple kinds of applications on virtualized HPC clusters. \cite{huang2007virtual} proposed Inter-VM Communication (IVC), a VM-aware communication library to support efficient shared memory communication among computing processes on the same physical host and then they built an MPI library that was IVC enabled.
+In \cite{zhang2016slurm}, Zhang, et al. illustrated that current resource managers in HPC systems cannot well supervise VMs and associated critical resources, so they proposed Slurm-V, that extends Slurm with virtualization-oriented capabilities.
+Huang, et al. and Tikotekar, et al. \cite{gugnani2016performance, tikotekar2008analysis} characterized the performance of running multiple kinds of applications on virtualized HPC clusters.
+In \cite{huang2007virtual}, Huang, et al. proposed Inter-VM Communication (IVC), a VM-aware communication library to support efficient shared memory communication among computing processes on the same physical host and then they built an MPI library that was IVC enabled.